townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 ### A note on switching between PyQt5 and PySide2

 Eventually, you might want to switch to PySide2 for whatever reason.
 This is why it could be good to also look into [Qt.py](https://github.com/mottosso/Qt.py).
-Qt.py offers the possibility to develop regardless of which Qt Python binding you're using and you can change binding down the road.
+Qt.py offers the possibility to develop regardless of which Qt Python binding you're using and you can change binding down the road without changing your code.

 More on this further down in this blog post...